Mahatma Gandhi: Vegetarianism and committee work

 His vow to his mother influenced Gandhi's time in London.
 Gandhi tried to adopt "English" customs, including taking dancing lessons.
 However, he didn't appreciate the bland vegetarian food offered by his landlady and was frequently hungry until he found one of London's few vegetarian restaurants.
 Influenced by Henry Salt's writing, Gandhi joined the London Vegetarian Society (LVS) and was elected to its executive committee under the aegis of its president and benefactor Arnold Hills.
 An achievement while on the committee was the establishment of a Bayswater chapter.
 Some of the vegetarians Gandhi met were members of the Theosophical Society, which had been founded in 1875 to further universal brotherhood, and which was devoted to the study of Buddhist and Hindu literature.
 They encouraged Gandhi to join them in reading the Bhagavad Gita both in translation as well as in the original.

-Gandhi had a friendly and productive relationship with Hills, but the two men took a different view on the continued LVS membership of fellow committee member Thomas Allinson.
-Their disagreement is the first known example of Gandhi challenging authority, despite his shyness and temperamental disinclination towards confrontation.
+Here Gandhi met Helena Blavatsky whom had an effect on Gandhi in formulating his future beliefs, saying "“Theosophy is the teaching of Madame Blavatsky...
+Theosophy is the brotherhood of man.”

-Allinson had been promoting newly available birth control methods, but Hills disapproved of these, believing they undermined public morality.
+Thomas Allinson, another LVS member, had been promoting newly available birth control methods, but Hills disapproved of these, believing they undermined public morality.
 He believed vegetarianism to be a moral movement and that Allinson should therefore no longer remain a member of the LVS.
 Gandhi shared Hills' views on the dangers of birth control, but defended Allinson's right to differ.
 It would have been hard for Gandhi to challenge Hills; Hills was 12 years his senior and unlike Gandhi, highly eloquent.
 Hills bankrolled the LVS and was a captain of industry with his Thames Ironworks company employing more than 6,000 people in the East End of London.
 Hills was also a highly accomplished sportsman who later founded the football club West Ham United.
 In his 1927 An Autobiography, Vol. I, Gandhi wrote: